YouthBread/dataviz-project/README.md

 ![beta](https://github.com/YouthBread/kobe-bryant-dataviz-project/blob/master/other_resource/line_chart_stat.png)

-In the future development for this kind of line chart, I'll add a drop down menu for userss to choose a different kind of stats that they want to see.
+In the final verison, I've added a drop down menu for userss to choose a different kind of stats that they want to see.
 As you can see that there is already a menu button displayed right beside the title of line chart.
+And the corresponding circle standing for the selecting seaon will also be highlighted.

 The second kind of line chart is the line chart that showing the season level stats.
 The given screenshot is showing the entire season's points per game.
 Since Kobe is the showing guards, it will be more reasonable for us to pay more attention on the scoring ability per game of him.